Jarrod Bleijie

-Biography

 Early life

 Jarrod Bleijie was born on 25 January 1982 in Griffith, New South Wales.
 His father is Pieter Bleijie and his mother, Christine (Cooper) Bleijie.
 They moved to Caloundra, Queensland, in 1989.
 He attended Griffith Primary School, Caloundra State School, and Caloundra State High School, where he graduated in 2000 as school captain.
 He studied politics at the University of the Sunshine Coast before transferring to Brisbane to complete a Bachelor of Laws at Queensland University of Technology.
-He graduated in 2005.
+He graduated in 2007.

-Career as a lawyer
+Career

+Legal career

 While studying law, Bleijie was employed as an articled clerk initially at the Maroochydore law firm of JJ Riba & Company and then at the Sunshine Coast, Queensland law firm Sajen Legal.
 Following his graduation, he was employed as a solicitor at Sajen Legal.
 During his legal career, Bleijie specialised in commercial law and management rights.

 Parliamentary career

 He was elected to the Parliament of Queensland in 2009, representing the Sunshine Coast electorate of Kawana.

-He was promoted to the shadow ministry as Shadow Attorney-General and Shadow Minister for Justice and Corrective Services, by then Opposition Leader John-Paul Langbroek in November 2010.
-Following a leadership change in March 2011, with former Lord Mayor of Brisbane Campbell Newman taking over the leadership of the Liberal National Party of Queensland (LNP) from outside the parliament, he was reappointed Shadow Attorney-General, maintaining his Justice responsibilities.
+He was promoted to the shadow ministry as Shadow Attorney-General and Shadow Minister for Justice and Corrective Services by then Opposition Leader John-Paul Langbroek in November 2010.
+Following a leadership change in March 2011, with former Lord Mayor of Brisbane Campbell Newman taking over the leadership of the LNP from outside the parliament, he was reappointed Shadow Attorney-General, maintaining his Justice responsibilities.
 He re-contested and won the state seat of Kawana with a two-party preferred swing of 19.9 points, holding the seat by a 26.8-point margin.
-He now has one of the safest seats in the Queensland Parliament.
+As of 2012, he had one of the safest seats in the Queensland Parliament.